 - 1.1.
 Members must behave in such a way that a reasonable person would regard as respectful. - 1.2.
 Members must not conduct themselves in a manner which could reasonably be regarded as bringing their office or authority into disrepute. - 1.3.
 Members must not act in a way which a reasonable person would regard as bullying or intimidatory. - 1.4.
-Members must not seek to improperly confer an advantage or disadvantage on any person. - 1.5.
+Members must not seek to improperly confer an advantage or disadvantage on any person.

+- 1.5.
 Members must not do anything which may cause the council to breach any of its equality duties (in particular as set out in the Equality Act 2010). - 1.6.
 Members must only use the resources of the council in accordance with the Practice Note on Publicity and the Use of Council Facilities [insert hyperlink to Practice Note]. - 1.7.
-Members must not disclose information which is confidential or exempt from publication or where disclosure is prohibited by law. - 1.8.
-Members must not refuse or fail to - co-operate with official council investigations of any description, including those into alleged breaches of this Code unauthorised disclosures of confidential information (irrespective of which Member may have made such alleged unauthorised disclosures); and/or - (ii) provide full access to all material that, in the view of the investigating officer, may be relevant to such an investigation. - 1.9.
+Members must not disclose information which is confidential or where disclosure is prohibited by law. - 1.8.
+Members must not refuse or fail to - - (i) co-operate with official council investigations into alleged unauthorised disclosures of confidential information (irrespective of which Member may have made such alleged unauthorised disclosures); or - (ii) provide full access to all material that, in the view of the investigating officer, may be relevant to such an investigation. - 1.9.
 Members must respect the impartiality of officers and not act in a way that a reasonable person would regard as bringing an officer's impartiality into question. - 1.10 When reaching decisions on any matter, Members must have regard to any relevant advice provided to them by the council's- - (i) chief finance officer; - (ii) monitoring officer; or - (iii) chief executive and head of paid service where that officer is acting pursuant to his or her statutory duties.